I believe every patient -- regardless of age, gender, race or geography -- has the right to safe, high-quality healthcare.

 Open Source Primer

 As the Creative Director at Annals of Surgery, I have been working on better means to disseminate research.
 One approach is to visually summarize key points from the article in a "visual abstract."
 Some examples can be seen below as well as on Twitter by following the hashtag #VisualAbstract .
 To date, more than 75 journals and institutions have adopted the visual abstract in their dissemination strategy including the CDC, BMJ, JAMA and NEJM.

 You can download a free PDF primer here on how to create a visual abstract.

 EXAMPLES OF VISUAL ABSTRACTS (Click on image to advance slides)

-Andrew M. Ibrahim MD, MSc is a Clinical Lecturer in Surgery at the University of Michigan and a Robert Wood Johnson Clinical Scholar at the Institute for Healthcare Policy & Innovation.
+Andrew M. Ibrahim MD, MSc is a House Staff Surgeon at the University of Michigan and Chief Medical Officer at HOK Architects.
 He completed his undergraduate and medical degrees education both with Honors at Case Western Reserve University with a year of coursework at University College London and The Bartlett School of Architecture.
-In addition to his health services research degree from the University of Michigan, he completed additional policy training as a Crile Fellow at Princeton University and as a Doris Duke Fellow at John Hopkins Hospital.
+In addition to his health services research degree from the University of Michigan as a Robert Wood Johnson Clinical Scholar, he completed additional policy training as a Crile Fellow at Princeton University and as a Doris Duke Fellow at John Hopkins Hospital.

 Dr. Ibrahim’s research at the interface of healthcare, policy evaluation and architecture has resulted in numerous publications, book chapters, international presentations and appointment to the editorial boards at the Annals of Surgery and the JAMA Network.
 He is one the youngest Senior Principal’s at HOK and currently serves as the Innovation Principal on a >$2 billion academic health center master plan.